UN chief appeals to world to help badly flood-hit Pakistan

 “Let’s stop sleepwalking toward the destruction of our planet by climate change,” he said in a video message to a ceremony in Islamabad at the time.
 “Today, it’s Pakistan.
 Tomorrow, it could be your country.”

+“The visit will also help in realizing the consequences of the deadly effects of climate change," said, urging the international community to step up efforts to help poor countries affected by floods and natural disasters.

+Aurangzeb said Guterres will receive a briefing from Pakistani officials about damages caused by floods before addressing a news conference along with Prime Minister Shahbaz Sharif in Islamabad on Friday.

-So far, U.N. agencies and several countries have sent dozens of planeloads of aid.
+So far, U.N. agencies and several countries have sent nearly 60 planeloads of aid, and authorities say the United Arab Emirates is one of the most generous contributors, as it has sent so far 26 flights carrying aid or flood victims.
 The United States said it will provide $30 million in assistance to help flood victims.

 The floods have touched all of Pakistan and affected more than 3.3 million people.
 Heritages sites have also been damaged, including Mohenjo Daro, considered one of the best-preserved ancient urban settlements in South Asia.